-How to Fit a Fence
+How to Put Up a Fence

 So you’re thinking about fitting a new garden fence?
 This article explains how to fit a fence.
 We will highlight all of the tools, materials and safety equipment needed to complete this type of job, and we will provide a step-by-step guide on how to erect a fence.